-It’s a little bit funny – I’ve never been served Nobu’s miso black cod at his restaurant as part of an omakase meal (though I’ve had the miso black cod at other restaurants [by the way, I think Haru Boston@Prudential Center makes the best miso black cod in Boston]).
-I’d looked over the recipe for Chilean Seabass With Jalapeno Moro Miso in Nobu: The Cookbook a few times (since getting the book back in 2004).
+While I’ve had black cod miso at various restaurants over the years (by the way, I think Haru Boston@Prudential Center makes the best miso black cod in Boston), I was curious about the recipe I’d looked over the recipe for Chilean Seabass With Jalapeno Moro Miso in Nobu: The Cookbook a few times (since getting the book back in 2004).
 I then was served this item on 16 June 2007 as part of an omakase meal@Matsuhisa, LA.
 Once I had it, I was hooked.

 Here’s the link to the online recipe –